 There are many types of email workflows that you can utilize to bring more benefits to your business.
 Let’s check them out now!

-You can collect subscribers with the help of subscription forms empowered by lead magnets, but simply having a person on your mailing list is surely not enough.
+You can collect subscribers with the help of subscription forms powered by lead magnets, but merely having a person on your mailing list is undoubtedly not enough.
 When communication begins, you need to show subscribers how your business can solve problems, improve, and make their life easier.

 Registration is the trigger that launches a series of onboarding emails starting from the welcome email.
 In the next email, find out the subscriber’s interests.
 Depending on the answer, send an email with relevant content, sharing your knowledge, and educating leads.

 It is essential to guide people through their purchase.
-This workflow enables to confirm a purchase, update the shipment status, and cross-sell related goods.
+This workflow enables you to confirm a purchase, update the shipment status, and cross-sell related goods.
 It helps to provide leads with a positive buying experience.

 Abandoned cart workflow

 There are many reasons that people leave their carts abandoned.
 This type of email workflow is intended to drive users back to the website and incentivize them to complete the purchase.
 Follow abandoned cart email best practices here.

 Event invitation workflow